T-Mobile 5G Home Internet Review: Customers Call It “Solid”

 Speed and reliability

-T-Mobile 5G Home Internet doesn’t boast the fastest speeds in the world, but it still offers a reliable way to stream, game, and work remotely over Wi-Fi.
-The provider advertises speeds ranging between 72 and 245Mbps, which is plenty for two or three users, but it may not be ideal for a household of four people or more.
+T-Mobile 5G Home Internet offers a reliable way to stream TV shows, game, and work remotely over Wi-Fi.
+The provider advertises speeds ranging between 72 and 245Mbps, which is plenty for two or three users, according Reviews.org's recommendations on how much internet speed you need.

 As for reliability, T-Mobile Wi-Fi can get the job done for most internet tasks, but it may be a dealbreaker for things like live streaming and VR gaming.
 Instead of channeling internet data through cables buried underground—like fiber or cable internet—T-Mobile Internet works via wireless cellular transmitters placed around neighborhoods and cities.
 This is the same infrastructure T-Mobile uses to connect smartphones.